javiermvaldecantos/my-music-archive/README.md

 This web app is a music archive that contains a list of songs.
 It was built using React + Redux + Saga.
 There are three pages:
 - Home page, that shows a welcome message.
 - All songs page, that shows a table with the list of songs.
-- New song form page, that shows a form to create a new song
+- New song form page, that shows a form to create a new song.
+After submitting the form, a POST request is sent to the server so the data persists.

-## How to run the app
+### How to run the app
 To run the app, follow these steps:
 1. Clone the repository `git clone https://github.com/javiermvaldecantos/my-music-archive.git`
 2. Go to the root folder `cd my-music-archive`